 As a pueblo, construction of the village began around 1320.
 The site was just above the flood plain of the Rio Puerco in central New Mexico.
 Located on the boundary between the Mogollon and Ancestral Puebloans, Isleta was to the east, Laguna to the northwest, Acoma and Zuni to the west.

 The wall murals were distinctly different.
-My trail led me to Pottery Mound because of a specific set of wall murals.
+My trail led me to Pottery Mound because of specific wall murals.
 Those wall murals make it look like what we now call "Sikyátki-style" was developed at Pottery Mound and made its way to Kawaika'a, Awatovi and Sikyátki in the mid-to-late-1400s.
 The same style was also produced at Zuni and on the Little Colorado about the same time.
 By 1500 it had died out pretty much everywhere except Sikyátki, and even there there wasn't a lot being produced.

 One remarkable thing about the wall murals at Pottery Mound is they showed the garments worn by the ritual specialists involved in whatever rite was being pictured.
-The distinctly Sikyátki styles were part of the designs on the textiles and on carpets and other cloth shown.
+The distinctly Sikyátki styles were part of the designs on the textiles and on carpets and other fabrics shown.
 Some of that artwork was transported to Sikyátki on pottery and it survived on that media.
 Some of it made the journey painted on textiles and while the designs may have been transferred to kiva walls, the wall paintings and the textiles did not survive long.
 Whatever ritual was involved, the last Sikyátki-style wall mural was painted at Awatovi around 1450 and that kiva was closed before 1500.
 The painted works at Pottery Mound were much more refined but Pottery Mound was also in serious decline by 1500 and was gone around the time Coronado arrived.
 If we look at it as an artist colony, some of the designs originally developed at Pottery Mound are still being replicated more than 500 years later.